 Inbreeding occurs when two related animals (see relationship percentage) are bred.
 In other words, if the father and the mother are related, then the offspring is cultivated.
 Mammals and birds have two DNA strands, so a gene comes from each pair.
 Human DNA consists of about 40,000 gene pairs.
 For each gene pair, one gene comes from the father and the other from the mother.
 The inbreeding coefficient is the probability that both parents will pass exactly the same gene to their offspring.
-The inbreeding coefficient therefore calculates the probability that the animal will actually receive two genes that are exactly the same from both parents.
+For example, the inbreeding coefficient of inbreeding dogs therefore calculates the probability that a dog will actually receive two genes that are exactly the same from both parents.

 How do you calculate the inbreeding percentage?

 The inbreeding percentage is stated in the basic data for each animal.

 The reliability of the figures in your database depends on the data entry.
 If you do not enter the parents of an animal, you will always receive an inbreeding coefficient of 0 and an AVK of 100%.
 But that does not mean that the animal has not been inbred.
 This is why, the more complete generations of animals you enter, the more reliable your figures will be.